bmndc/nokia-leo/README.md

 - HMD/Nokia Mobile DON'T sell any of their KaiOS devices in 2G only.
 KaiOS devices are required to have at least 3G, as 2G is being phased out in many places.
 - Different packaging: 8110 4G and 2720 Flip comes in transparent plastic boxes with flaps on top and bottom, while 6300 4G comes in hard cardboard box.
 Also check advertising prints on the box for missing features, bad quality printing, weird grammar or letter spacing.
 - Terrible build quality when comparing side-by-side.
 [To quote u/cannotelaborate on Reddit](https://www.reddit.com/r/KaiOS/comments/xglkr7/well_darn_it_i_just_received_a_counterfeit_nokia):
-  - Build quality is horrific, the battery and sim cards barely fit in there.
+  - Build quality is horrific, the battery and SIM cards barely fit in [their trays].
-  - It took only like 10 seconds to boot, it showed KaiOS briefly, then did the old Nokia chime.
+  - It takes only like 10 seconds to boot, shows KaiOS logo briefly, then plays the old Nokia chime.
   - Speaker quality is awful.
-  - The face buttons are low quality and aren't flush with the surface, some of them are crooked even.
+  - The buttons' faces are low quality and aren't flush with the overall surface, some of them are crooked as well.
 - Remove the battery and look for suspicions with the printed information on the sticker, i.e. if the CODE is 23BTS70**VN**00, it is intended to sold in Vietnam only.
 You can also look for it in the OS by dialing *#0000#.
 - If the user interface looks off with weird alignments and margins between elements, that's also a clue.
 - Under all circumstances, all KaiOS 2.5 devices should have services like KaiStore installed by default.